 1. Workers’ Compensation

-In many cases, workers in America that are injured on the job are covered by workers’ compensation, even without the consideration of negligence.
+In many cases, workers’ compensation covers workers in America who suffer injuries on the job, even without the consideration of negligence.
 Individuals may qualify for South Carolina construction workers’ compensation if a work-related injury results in medical costs.

 - Two-thirds of compensable lost wages